-Line 6-If you are a qualified performing artist (defined below), include your performing-arts-related expenses in the total on Form 1040, line 30, or Form 1040-T, line 15.
-Write "QPA" and the amount in the space to the left of line 30 on Form 1040 (see the Form 1040-T, line 15 instructions for the entry to make).
+Line 6-If you are a qualified performing artist (defined below), include your performing-arts-related expenses in the total on Form 1040, line 30.
+Write "QPA" and the amount in the space to the left of line 30.
 Your performing-arts-related business expenses are deductible whether or not you itemize deductions.
 The expenses are not subject to the 2% limit that applies to most other employee business expenses.

 A qualified performing artist is an individual who (a) performed services in the performing arts as an employee for at least two employers during the tax year, (b) received from at least two of those employers wages of \$200 or more per employer, (c) had allowable business expenses attributable to the performing arts of more than 10% of gross income from the performing arts, and (d) had adjusted gross income of \$16,000 or less before deducting expenses as a performing artist.
-To be treated as a qualified performing artist, a married individual must also file a joint return, unless the individual and his or her spouse lived apart for all of 1995.
+To be treated as a qualified performing artist, a married individual must also file a joint return, unless the individual and his or her spouse lived apart for all of 1996.
 On a joint return, requirements (a), (b), and (c) must be figured separately for each spouse.
 However, requirement (d) applies to the combined adjusted gross income of both spouses.

-If you are an individual with a disability and are claiming impairment-related work expenses (defined below), enter the part of the line 6 amount attributable to those expenses on Schedule A (Form 1040), line 27, or Form 1040-T, Section B, line s; instead of on Schedule A (Form 1040), line 20, or Form 1040-T, Section B, line n.
-Your impairmentrelated work expenses are not subject to the 2% limit that applies to most other employee business expenses.
+If you are an individual with a disability and are claiming impairment-related work expenses (defined below), enter the part of the line 6 amount attributable to those expenses on Schedule A (Form 1040), line 27 instead of on Schedule A (Form 1040), line 20.
+Your impairment-related work expenses are not subject to the 2% limit that applies to most other employee business expenses.